 If you are an individual, fill in the amended return oval and the NOL Carryback oval at the top of Form N-11 or Form N-15.
 Complete your amended return with all of the correct information.
 Attach Schedule AMD, Explanation of Changes on Amended Return, to the income tax return.
-Also attach all schedules, forms, and attachments required to file a complete return.
+Also attach all schedules, forms, and attachments required to file a complete return, including, but not limited to, Schedule CR and Schedule X, even if the credits were claimed on the original return.
 A copy of your original federal income tax return for the loss year must also be attached.